jrdnh/jrdnh.github.io/content/posts/create-a-multifamily-financial-model-in-python.md

 </tbody>
 </table>

 `YF.monthly` allows you to create discrete, even calendar month accruals and growth rates from two `date`s.
-While not necessarily required to develop a good model, it is helpful when trying to tie back to an Excel model where users model monthly columns of data with `amount or rate/12`.
+While not necessarily required to develop a good model, it is helpful when trying to tie back to an Excel model where users model monthly columns of data.

 ## Model usage